Benmiller Inn and Spa, A Getaway from Toronto – Estimated reading time: 14 minutes

 For my one night’s stay at Benmiller Inn and Spa, I stayed in the Gledhill building in a Benmiller Select Room.
 These room types come with ample space, floor to ceiling windows, a king sized bed, reading nook, work area, and bar fridge.
 Other perks included a fuzzy bathrobe, a deep soaking bathtub, a homemade shortbread cookie left out on the bed, and best of all, a view over Sharpe’s pond from a balcony terrace.

 The huge bed was exactly what I needed for an afternoon nap and later on, a comfortable night’s sleep.
 As soon as I unpacked, I donned the soft bathrobe and kicked back with some Netflix while munching on the little shortbread cookie.
+I even spent time reading in the comfortable brown leather chairs.

 As I was on vacation from my vacation, I didn’t take advantage of the workspace as the main purpose of my stay was to simply chill.
 But I’d imagine it would be easy to get loads of work done with the scenic backdrop just outside.